crismaproject/wirecloud-widgets/README.md

 * **./openlayers/** — a map widget using OpenLayers and OpenStreetMap (for now) to display maps with points of interests, polygons, and lines.
 * **./tabular/** — a simple table (Bootstrap style).

+**Documentation** for endpoints can be found in each of the widgets' respective subdirectory, in a file aptly named `ENDPOINTS.md`.
+These files are automatically generated from Wirecloud metadata in each `config.xml`.
+To (re-)generate these files on your own, you can use the `rake doc_endpoints` build task.

 ## Building

 There are two ways to "build" these widgets automatically: